10 Tips on How to Find the Best Financial Advisor

 How comfortable would you feel if your doctor was compensated based on the medications he or she prescribed to you?
 When a pharmaceutical company provides kick-backs to physicians it causes controversy.
 Yet in the financial services world, this does not seem to be a problem.
 I think over time that will change.

 A fee-only financial advisor can only be compensated by you – they cannot be paid by an insurance company, mutual fund or brokerage firm.
 I started my career in 1995 as a commissioned financial advisor.
 The more I learned, the less I wanted to practice that way.
-I know a lot of ethical and competent advisors who can be compensated by commission based products, but I had to draw a firm line and I decided the best way to insure fiduciary-quality advice was to practice as a fee-only advisor.
+I know a lot of ethical and competent advisors who can be compensated by commission-based products, but I had to draw a firm line and I decided the best way to insure fiduciary-quality advice was to practice as a fee-only advisor.
 This is the only way advisors in our firm can practice.

 Regardless of how your advisor is compensated (hourly, investment management fees, etc) the most important thing is that they answer questions about fees openly and that you feel comfortable asking about compensation at any time.
 You can learn more in Understanding Financial Advisor Fees.

 Also, make sure you understand what you will be getting.
 We offer stand-alone financial planning services, and an all-inclusive service for clients that meet a minimum asset level.
-In our all inclusive service we provide comprehensive financial planning and investment management for one low fee that is often less than what many people are currently paying for just investment management.
+In our all-inclusive service we provide comprehensive financial planning and investment management for one low fee that is often less than what many people are currently paying for just investment management.

 7. Credentials Matter

 Credentials are important when it comes to financial advisors.
 Look for an advisor who has their CFP® or Certified Financial Planner designation.
 There is also a PFS designation offered to CPAs that is a well-respected designation.
-A CFA or Certified Financial Analyst designation shows someone has additional expertise in investments, such as financial statement analysis and risk management, but a CFA may not having financial planning expertise.
+A CFA or Certified Financial Analyst designation shows someone has additional expertise in investments, such as financial statement analysis and risk management, but a CFA may not have financial planning expertise.